 Command Description crl configure Enters crl configuration mode. crypto ca trustpoint Enters trustpoint configuration mode. enforcenextupdate Specifies how to handle the NextUpdate CRL field in a certificate.

 call-agent

-To specify a group of call agents, use the call-agent command in MGCP map configuration mode, which is accessible by using the mgcp-map command.
+To specify a group of call agents, use the call-agent command in mgcp map configuration mode.
 To remove the configuration, use the no form of this command.